awilliams219/lumen-redis-mock/README.md

 ## Installation & Usage

-To get started, use Composer to add the package to your project's dependencies:
+To get started, use Composer to add the package to your project's dependencies.

-    composer require josiasmontag/laravel-redis-mock

 This package adds a new `mock` Redis client.